Scythflame/Scythflame/README.md

 ## Hi there 👋

-I'm a normal guy (I mean), and i like chocolate
+I'm a normal guy (I mean), and i like paçoca

 - 🔭 I’m currently working on nowhere
 - 🌱 I’m currently learning Git